 These certificate courses are designed to enable the student to demonstrate their ability to evidence positive work attitudes and behaviors.
-Students will participate in transitioning planning to employment and in various employment opportunities.
-Curriculum is adapted to meet alternative learning outcomes.
+Students will participate in transition planning to employment and in various employment opportunities.
+The curriculum is adapted to meet alternative learning outcomes.